“A player of many strands – plays in many guises – could show up anywhere, and get the job done quite beautifully !” – Steve Howe, Yes.

 2. Wayne’s World – Mike Myers immortalized the name of my first band “Crucial Taunt” and used it for the name of the band in the film “Wayne’s World”, it’s all good, he’s from the hood, and asked permission.

-3. Platinum Blonde – For 10 years I played with Mark Holmes, 4 of those we toured Canada as Platinum Blonde, and played clubs, arenas, and festival shows, it was an awesome era that ended in 2002.
+3. Platinum Blonde – For 10 years I played with Mark Holmes, 4 of those we toured Canada as Platinum Blonde, and played clubs, arenas, and festival shows, it was an awesome era that ended in 2002, or did it?

 4. Amanda Marshall – I recorded many demos for Amanda in 1994 just prior to her first release, I also played several concerts, including Nathan Philips Square in Toronto.